utilitarianexe/brains/README.md

 `pip install -r requirements.txt`

-Note python 3 package.
+Note this is a python 3 app.
 If installing matplotlib or pygame is an issue it can be run without these depending on mode.

 # Run

-Runs in two display modes
+Runs in two display modes or with no display

+## Basic learning using STDP

+`python brains/main.py --steps=2000000    --world=easy --export_name=easy_2000000`

+Runs a simple brain for 2000000 steps with 5 neurons.
+Input from three neurons.
+One that fires randomly and a pair where at least one fires but which one is random.
+There are two output cells.
+If the same output cell fires as the input cell in the same row the network is rewarded and a win is recorded.
+The network starts out unbiased but will learn to fire the right output for the input.

 ## pygame

-Watch network run in real time.
+Watch network run in real time by importing the brain you just trained.

-Requires pygame
+`python brains/main.py --steps=2000000 --environment=easy --import_name=easy_2000000 --display=pygame`

+Or watch a more complex network and environment(training for this one still does not work).

 `python brains/main.py --display pygame --world handwriting`